michaelswitzer/michaelswitzer.github.io/_posts/product-management/2018-01-15-data-driven-product-management-part2.md

 ---
 layout: post
 title:  "Data-driven Product Management Part 2"
-permalink: /software/:year/:month/:day/:title.html
+permalink: /product-management/:year/:month/:day/:title.html
-type: Software
+type: Product Management
 date:   2018-01-15
 summary: Follow up to part 1.
 We explain at a high level how adopting Agile methodologies have changed software design, and describe how data-driven design strategies (DDDM) is applied to deliver quality software with minimum risk to revenue interruption.
 ---

 ### We're Back!
-In [part 1]({{ site.baseurl }}{% link _posts/software/2018-01-01-data-driven-product-management-part1.md %}) of this series, we explored the three most straightforward strategies companies use to make software better: Hiring more people, hiring more effective people, and acquiring IP.
+In [part 1]({{ site.baseurl }}{% link _posts/product-management/2018-01-01-data-driven-product-management-part1.md %}) of this series, we explored the three most straightforward strategies companies use to make software better: Hiring more people, hiring more effective people, and acquiring IP.

 In this post, we'll explore a fourth area of investment that has revolutionized software development in the last decade: _improving development process_.
 We will describe how successful companies have radically changed their development strategies through Data-driven Decision Making (DDDM).